+The next production phase of the Project ("Production Phase 2") has been the subject of the preliminary economic assessment (the "PEA") included in the Updated Feasibility Study Report, and could potentially increase production utilizing feedstock from the Project's Barreiro deposit (the "Second Mine").
+GE21, based on the Mineral Resource, prepared the PEA for the Second Mine.
 The Company completed the PEA with the objective of potentially responding to a significant increase in demand from its customers and solidifying its unique market position as a future supplier of Battery Grade Green and Sustainable Lithium.
-As reflected in the Updated Feasibility Study Report, the PEA projects significant economies of scale for Production Phase 2 (if warranted, following completion of the ongoing pre-feasibility study and definitive feasibility study), resulting from the low capital expenditure ("CAPEX") of adding a second environmentally-friendly lithium processing line and vertically integrating it to the Project, mining an average of 1.68 million tonnes ("Mt") per year during approximately 12.7 years of projected mine life.
+As reflected in the Updated Feasibility Study Report, the PEA projects significant economies of scale for Production Phase 2 (if warranted, following completion of the ongoing pre-feasibility study and a feasibility study), resulting from the low capital expenditure ("CAPEX") of adding a second environmentally-friendly lithium processing line and vertically integrating it to the Project, mining an average of 1.68 million tonnes ("Mt") per year during approximately 12.7 years of projected mine life.